onooinc-code/SoulyCorev2/UpdateTrack.md

 - **Database Schema**: Added `accessCount` and `lastAccessedAt` columns to the `entity_definitions` table to store salience metadata.
 - **Context Assembly Pipeline**: The pipeline now fetches a larger set of candidate entities from the vector store and re-ranks them using a salience score calculated from vector similarity, access frequency, and recency.
 It also updates the salience data for used entities in the background.
 - **Entity Hub UI**: The `EntityHub` table now displays the "Access Count" and "Last Accessed" date for each entity, with both columns being sortable, providing visibility into the new system.
+---

+### Update #13: AI-Generated Entity Summaries

+**Details:**
+Implemented a feature to allow the AI to dynamically re-summarize an entity based on all known information.
+This transforms static descriptions into living summaries that evolve as more context is gathered.

+**Modified Files:**
+- `UpdateTrack.md`
+- `app/api/entities/[entityId]/summarize/route.ts` (new file)
+- `components/hubs/EntityDetailPanel.tsx`
+- `components/hubs/EntityHub.tsx`

+**Changes Made:**
+- **Backend**: Created a new API endpoint that, when called for a specific entity, gathers its description, relationships, and recent message mentions.
+It then prompts a powerful AI model to synthesize this data into a new, comprehensive description and updates the entity in the database, logging the change to its history.
+- **Frontend**: Added an "AI Summarize" button to the `EntityDetailPanel`.
+This button triggers the backend summarization process and provides loading feedback.
+- **Integration**: The `EntityHub` was updated to pass a refresh function to the detail panel, ensuring the UI updates automatically to display the new, AI-generated summary upon completion.
+---

+### Update #14: Automated Clustering & Categorization

+**Details:**
+Implemented an advanced "AI Categorizer" tool within the Entity Hub.
+This feature allows the AI to analyze the entire set of entities, identify semantically similar groups, and propose new, more accurate categories for them.
+Users can review these suggestions in a dedicated modal and apply them with a single click.

+**Modified Files:**
+- `UpdateTrack.md`
+- `app/api/entities/suggest-categories/route.ts` (new file)
+- `components/hubs/AICategorizerModal.tsx` (new file)
+- `components/hubs/EntityHub.tsx`

+**Changes Made:**
+- **Backend**: Created a new API endpoint (`/api/entities/suggest-categories`) that fetches all entities, passes them to a powerful reasoning model (`gemini-2.5-pro`) with a specific prompt, and receives a structured JSON response of suggested categories and their member entities (including IDs).
+- **Frontend**:
+    - Created a new `AICategorizerModal.tsx` component to manage the user-facing workflow.
+It calls the API, displays a loading state, and then renders the AI's suggestions as a series of cards.
+    - Each suggestion card has an "Apply Category" button which triggers a call to the existing `/api/entities/bulk-actions` endpoint to efficiently update the `type` for all entities in the group.
+- **Integration**: Added an "AI Categorizer" button to the "Tools" menu in `EntityHub.tsx` to launch the new modal.
+The hub is configured to automatically refresh its data after categories are successfully applied.